 However, there are still some nostalgics that find it the best-suited for the job, due to low requirements and compatibility with antiquated components.
 And those folks need their privacy boxes checked, too.

 One of the main reasons why even the most faithful followers are considering upgrade lies in the fact that Windows XP isn’t all that safe to use anymore.

 Security-wise, you’ll have a hard time to protect your data and privacy while using Windows XP.
 However, there are ways to, at least, improve it.
 The first step is to hide your IP address.

 For that purpose, we prepared a few instructions on how to hide your IP address in Windows XP.
 Make sure to check them out below.

-Here’s how to hide your IP address in Windows XP
+How can I hide my IP address in Windows XP?